singhneel27/hw-hello-rails/README.md

 Things you may want to cover:

 * Ruby version
+The application uses 3.4.1 version, check the ruby version using `ruby -v` command.
+* Rails version
+The application uses 8.0.1 Rails version, check the version using `rails -v` command.
+If no rails, run `gem install rails`
 * System dependencies
+Before running the application, make sure you have the following system dependencies:

+Ruby (version 3.4.1)
+Rails (version 8.0.1)
+A database system such as PostgreSQL, MySQL, or SQLite (SQLite is default for development) Make sure you have these installed on your system.
 * Configuration
+Make sure your database is configured in config/database.yml for the environment you’re working in (development, test, or production).
 * Database creation
+Create and set up the database by running the following commands: bin/rails db:create
+This will create the necessary databases for your application.
 * Database initialization
+If you need to populate the database with some initial data, you can run the seed file with: bin/rails db:seed
+This will load default records into your database, such as movies with title, rating, and release date.
 * How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)